8 best non-comedogenic moisturisers for acne-prone skin, reviewed

 As mentioned, a great first step is a suitable moisturiser.
 “Non-comedogenic moisturisers are particularly beneficial for those with oily or acne-prone skin, as they help to minimise breakouts by reducing the likelihood of clogged pores,” says Dr Christine Hall.
 “If you are finding textural irregularities or little bumps on your skin these are also like to be worsened by products that will congest your skin and so non-comedogenic products could be of great value.”
 Keep reading to discover more about the importance of non-comedogenic moisturisers, and which ones you can readily trust.

-As someone who has recently experienced acne flare-ups after years of having clear skin, I now truly understand what it takes to formulate the perfect skincare routine that won't irritate breakouts.
+As someone who experiences occasional acne flare-ups, I understand what it takes to build a skincare routine that won’t aggravate breakouts.
 It is important to me that my moisturiser does not contain any comedogenic-risk products, which would be incredibly counterintuitive for my acne healing.
 For this reason, I did a deep dive into the subject, speaking with experts and researching specific products, using resources like whatsinmyjar.com to double check formulations.

 After something else?
 Shop the best Korean moisturisers, the best vitamin C moisturisers and the best tinted moisturisers.